 Both ASP.NET and PHP are very scalable but what will make the difference to your concern will depend on the workforce you hire which in turn will also be based on the real state of your business.
 PHP becomes the preferred option for a young entrepreneur if he/she is trying to develop Drupal as it comes with the lowest learning curve when compared to ASP.NET.
 On the other hand, if you are searching for a lead developer or a full team of developers to develop various web applications then the best alternative is to leave it to them to choose the language and the choice will matter only if your company culture is skewed towards a particular product.
 The people who are comfortable with ASP.NET always raise the fact that PHP is relatively chunkier when compared to ASP.NET and it will definitely show itself as a prominent weak-point in the overall framework of your website.
 Although, ASP.NET is a very demanding language you still have to look for the right talent pool to develop ASP.NET.

 This is one area where PHP has a distinct advantage over ASP.NET.
 PHP is completely free and is open source while ASP.NET which comes under Microsoft has a fee for web hosting.
-Although the latter is not very high that one is deterred to buy ASP.NET if you are quite dependent on it for your business.
+Although the latter is not very high, one is deterred from buying ASP.NET if you are quite dependent on it for your business.
 PHP has another advantage that it can be used on Mac, Windows and even Linux operating systems.
 ASP.NET is used only on machines which run on Windows machines.
-Also, in case of Mac or Linux, ASP.NET can be used on a Mono Project.
+Also, in the case of Mac or Linux, ASP.NET can be used on a Mono Project.

 Lastly, it can be concluded that both languages are very popular and are having great support platforms.
 PHP has an edge over ASP.Net as it comes free and its support is better than PHP.
 Thus, while actually making a decision you should weigh every angle, talk with your developers if you are not a solo entrepreneur and then make a choice.
 Your choice will also depend on the stage of your business and the goals of your firm.